OneWorldQuest/PersonalProjects/README.md

-# 🌟 My Personal Projects Repo 🌟
+# 🌟 OWQ Personal Projects Repo 🌟

 Welcome to the One World Quest collection of simple web projects!
 This repository is a home for small, **static websites** built using **HTML** and **CSS**.
 The projects will be displayed [here](https://oneworldquest.click/) for future reference.